Philip Davis (Bahamian politician)

-Davis was Deputy Prime Minister to Perry Christie and Minister of Public Works and Urban Development from 2012 to 2017.
-He then served as Leader of the Opposition from May 2017 to September 2021, when he led the Progressive Liberal Party to victory and was subsequently sworn in as Prime Minister.
+Davis was deputy prime minister to the Rt Hon.
+Perry Christie and minister of public works and urban development from 2012 to 2017.
+He then served as leader of the opposition from May 2017 to September 2021, when he led the Progressive Liberal Party to victory and was subsequently sworn in as prime minister.

 Early life

 Davis was born in a house off Wulff Road, the eldest of eight children to Dorothy (née Smith), a domestic worker from Alexander, Great Exuma and Brave Edward Davis, a firefighter from Old Bight, Cat Island.
 Davis spent his early childhood living with his grandparents on Cat Island where he attended Old Bight All Age School.
 Upon returning to Nassau, he continued his education at Eastern Schools and graduated from St. John's College.
-Growing up in a poor family, Davis worked a number of odd jobs from the age of 7 to make ends meet.
+Growing up in a poor family, Davis worked a number of odd jobs from the age of seven to make ends meet.

 Professional career

-After finishing his O Levels, Davis was a construction worker until he landed a job at Barclays.
-The job was brief, as his supervisors encouraged him to pursue law.
+After finishing his O-Levels, Davis was a construction worker until he landed a job at Barclays.
+The job was brief, as he decided to pursue law.
 He was first invited for an interview to become an articled clerk at Davis Bethel's law chambers.
-Although the gig fell through, he ended up a clerk at Wallace-Whitfield & Barnwell later that year and completed his legal studies in 3 years.
-Davis was called to the Bahamas Bar in 1975, where he served two terms as Vice President and one as President of the Bahamas Bar Association.
-He became a long-term partner at Christie, Ingraham & Co, and was appointed Magistrate.
+Although the gig fell through, he ended up a clerk at Wallace-Whitfield & Barnwell later that year and completed his legal studies in three years.
+Davis was called to the Bahamas Bar in 1975, where he served two terms as vice president and one as president of the Bahamas Bar Association.
+He became a long-term partner at Christie, Ingraham & Co, and was appointed magistrate.
 He sat on the CARICOM Council of Legal Education.